tetzank/homepage/content/posts/removing-unused-code.md

 But I'm always interested in learning new tricks about the tools I use regularly, especially new optimizations slumbering behind some obscure flag.
 In this post, we will have a look at the removal of unused functions from the executable and how the linker can help us with this task.

 Wait a minute.
-In a well maintained project there shouldn't be any unused function, right?
+In a well-maintained project there shouldn't be any unused function, right?
 Well, it happens more often than you think that some function was left behind after some refactoring and nobody notices that it is not required anymore.
 And there's another important case: static linking.
 Usually a program which statically links another library is not using every function of the library.
-Only a subset of the functions are called.
+Only a subset of the functions is called.
 All other functions are unused.

-Surprisingly, a lot of C++ developers assume that todays optimizing compilers just take care of it.
+Surprisingly, a lot of C++ developers assume that today's optimizing compilers just take care of it.
 The compiler should be able to see that a function is never called and, therefore, exclude it from the executable.
 Let's put that to a test and see for ourselves.